Easy DIY Library Book Bag

 It was time to make new, updated, library bags.
 They’re very easy and inexpensive to make, so we decided to get it going last night, even though it was a school night.

 The girls then thought about what they would like to put on their bags.
 Since these are bags intended for books, the two older girls decided to incorporate their favorite books.
-Sophia decided to decorate hers with Pokemon characters, which are her latest obsession.
+My youngest decided to decorate hers with Pokemon characters, which are her latest obsession.
 That sort of counts, right?
 I’m sure there are tons of books about Pokemon.

-For Sophia we googled free Pokemon coloring pages.
-You could also print things out full color, like we did for Chloe’s favorite trilogy (The Kindling by Braden Bell), but we liked the coloring pages so that Sophia could color them in with fabric markers once they were on the bag.
-Chloe also did a coloring page of a parrot on the back, which has to do with The Kindling.
+For the youngest we googled free Pokemon coloring pages and printed those out.
+You could also print things out full color, like we did for my middle daughter’s favorite trilogy (The Kindling by Braden Bell), but coloring pages work especially well so that kids can color them in with fabric markers once they are on the bag.
+My middle daughter also did a coloring page of a parrot on the back, which is part of the plot of The Kindling.

 Once you have your images found, you’ll want to print them out onto the T-shirt transfer paper.
 Make sure that you use the mirror image/reverse/T-shirt transfer option in your printer.
 If you can’t find that option—every printer is so different!—you can also easily reverse the image in photo-editing software.
 If you just have a picture, it may not matter one way or another, but if you have letters or symbols in your image, don’t forget this step.

 After you have printed the images out, have the kids cut around the edges.
-They should keep a bit of space from the lines (which Sophia didn’t do) and use rounded edges as much as possible.
+They should keep a bit of space from the lines (which my youngest didn’t do) and use rounded edges as much as possible.
 Both of these things will make it easier to iron it on and to guarantee it stays put.

 Now it’s time to iron.
-Just place the bag on top of a pillowcase (not a towel like we started with…it’s too soft), put the transfer paper where you’d like it to be, face down, and iron away.
+Place the bag on top of a pillowcase (not a towel like we started with…it’s too soft), put the transfer paper where you’d like it to be, face down, and iron away.
 Be sure to follow exact directions for the type of transfer paper you used, and make sure your iron is hot enough.

 These are easy, inexpensive, and super fun to make.
 The best part is that the kids really love taking them to the library and filling them with books every week in the summer!